-While poker is a really simple game, beneath the surface it is rich and full of lessons for life.
-Cooped up, children and families can learn it quickly, but lessons it teaches you can last a lifetime.
-One expert wrote – you can “learn that sometimes bluffing works, but sometimes folding is wiser; and that a lost hand is not a lost game; that a lost game today does not say anything about a game tomorrow.
+Although poker appears to be a simple game, beneath the surface it is rich and full of lessons for life.
+Cooped up, children and families can learn it quickly, but lessons it teaches you will last a lifetime.
+One expert wrote: “You can learn that sometimes bluffing works but sometimes folding is wiser; that a lost hand is not a lost game and that a lost game today does not say anything about a game tomorrow.
 You’ll quickly figure out how to read your opponents, how cockiness can be a cover for weakness and how reticence can be a trap to induce you into overconfidence.”

-Indeed, Professor Nesson, of the Harvard University Law School, wrote, “I believe it’s time for [poker] to shake loose from the awful reputation it built up through its genesis as a gambling game.
-It has had an equally distinguished history as an academic pursuit… strategic thinking, taking risks based on limited information, empathizing with an opponent, and even showing strength from a position of weakness – are all skills vital for playing poker – and practising law.“
+Indeed, Professor Charles Nesson of the Harvard University Law School wrote, “I believe it’s time for [poker] to shake loose from the awful reputation it built up through its genesis as a gambling game.
+It has had an equally distinguished history as an academic pursuit… strategic thinking, taking risks based on limited information, empathizing with an opponent, and even showing strength from a position of weakness – are all skills vital for playing poker… and practising law.“

-First, Professor Nesson says, he wanted poker to be established as a game that can be played completely without the element of chance.
-To that end, Nesson and his students at Harvard Law tested Duplicate Poker, a concept first published by Bruce Altshuler and Dan Kleinman in 1993 [read their article here].
+Most importantly, Professor Nesson said he wanted poker to be established as a game that can be played completely without the element of chance.
+To that end, Nesson and his students at Harvard Law tested Duplicate Poker, a concept first published by Bruce Altshuler and Dan Kleinman in 1993.
 Nesson and his students played with teams of six players at six different tables with identically shuffled cards to diminish the role of luck.
 The game got its first big showcase in IFMP’s live tournament, held on the London Eye in 2011.
 This was the first official live game of what is, today, IFMP’s Match Poker.